 6.6.3.5 Real-Time Payment for a Block Load Transfer Point

 (1) ERCOT shall pay each QSE for the energy delivered to an ERCOT Load through a Block Load Transfer (BLT) Point that is moved in response to an ERCOT Verbal Dispatch Instruction (VDI) during a declared Emergency Condition, from the ERCOT Control Area to a non-ERCOT Control Area.
+If the BLT point is connected at the distribution voltage level and 15-minute Settlement Interval data is unavailable, estimation may be used.
 The payment for a given 15-minute Settlement Interval is calculated as follows:

 BLTRAMT q, bltp, p = (-1) * MAX {RTSPPEW p, (VEEPBLTP q, bltp) * CABLT} * BLTR q, p, bltp